Annibale de Gasparis: Biography

 In 1848 he participated in the liberal movements, he avoided the Bourbon repression dedicating to the King Ferdinand II his first discovery: the asteroid Hygiea, made on 12 April 1849 with the equatorial telescope of Reichenbach & Utzschneider, giving it the name of Igea Borbonica.
 In 1850, Capocci was dismissed as director of the observatory due to his participation in the liberal revolts.
 De Gasparis refused to assume the position of observatory director in deference to his mentor and friend Capocci.

 In 1858 he was appointed professor of astronomy in Naples University.

 After the death of Capocci, 6 January 1864, he was appointed as director of the Astronomical Observatory of Capodimonte in Naples.
 Due to his illness he left the observatory in 1889 going to live in a country house not far from the Observatory.

 De Gasparis married Giuseppina Russo in 1848, and they had 9 children together, 3 of which died in infancy.

 De Gasparis published more than 200 scientific papers on mathematics, celestial mechanics, astronomy and meteorology.

 He and others occasionally wrote his name as Annibal de Gasparis.

 Discoveries

 Annibale de Gasparis discovered visually the following nine asteroids.
-In addition, he also independently discovered 14 Irene, which discovery was, however, credited to the English astronomer John Russell Hind.
+In addition, he also independently discovered 14 Irene, whose discovery was, however, credited to the English astronomer John Russell Hind.